crate/cratedb-guide/docs/admin/sharding-partitioning.md

 (sharding-partitioning)=

-# Sharding and Partitioning 101
+# Sharding and partitioning 101

 ## Introduction